priyansh-singhal/ECommerceQA/README.md

 ## Project Highlights

-- Use a real CSV file of FAQs that Codebasics company is using right now.
+- Use a real CSV file of FAQs.
 - Their human staff will use this file to assist their course learners.
 - We will build an LLM based question and answer system that can reduce the workload of their human staff.
 - Students should be able to use this system to ask questions directly and get answers within seconds